 3rd Grade: Ms. Michelle Bollin

 Michelle Bollin is our third-grade teacher here at St. Ferdinand School.
 She graduated from DePaul University in 2018 with a Bachelor of Arts in Elementary Education.
-She began her teaching career at St. Ferdinand School, and is currently in her fourth year of teaching the third grade.
+She began her teaching career at St. Ferdinand School, and is currently in her fifth year of teaching the third grade.
 She is a creative individual, and often incorporates this into her classroom through student projects, as well class decorations.
 Additionally, she has worked to moderate a craft club for the students in the previous school year.

 “I have always had a passion for working with and teaching children.
 This is my third year at St. Ferdinand, and I am excited to continue my teaching career here.
 I am thankful for the opportunity to do so, and look forward to what this school year will bring!”